 - Derag Livinghotel am Viktualienmarkt – located right in the heart of the city, in Viktualienmarkt, overlooking the beautiful busy market.
 Tip: if you get tired of German food, try the small Asian cuisine restaurant located next to the hotel, especially the Vietnamese soup and the coconut chicken curry.
 You won’t regret it!

-- GHOTEL hotel & living München-City – not exactly in the heart of the city, but still very close by, in an area, I liked more, to be honest, 2 min away from the Ubahn, this hotel is located in Munich’s more hip area.
-Here is where you will find all sorts of cafes, restaurants, and bistros because here is where young people go out.
+- GHOTEL hotel & living München-City – not exactly in the heart of the city, but still very close by, in a great area if you’re visiting for Oktoberfest or the Christmas Market, 2 min away from the Ubahn.

 Getting to Munich